 I still think trigger point therapy is worth trying just in case you fall into the percentage it works for.
 Do not let my results sabotage your own chance at having a pain free life!
 Every body is different.

-The experts say we will have the best chance at aborting an attack if we combine therapies.
 Along with regular exercise like Yoga, this combination works for me.
-Give them a try:
+Read more about them here:

 Until next time, be well and be pain free.